jeremygustafson/WarpCore/Troubleshooting.md

-# Warp Core ESP IDF Troubleshooting Notes
+# Warp Core ESP-IDF Troubleshooting Notes

-These are some troubleshooting notes I kept over several months battling the ESP IDF and trying to compile the warp core code.
+These are some troubleshooting notes I kept over several months battling the ESP-IDF and trying to compile the warp core code.
 If you run into issues, hopefully something in here will be helpful.

 **As a general rule:** when in doubt, `make clean` followed by `make flash` again.